-The chemical companies knew as early as the 1940s that 2,4,5-T caused Chloracne in workers exposed to it; and by 1965, the companies determined that it was indeed the Dioxin contaminant in 2,4,5-T that was causing Chloracne.
+Yet the chemical companies knew as early as the 1940s that 2,4,5-T caused Chloracne in workers exposed to it; and by 1965, the companies determined that it was the Dioxin contaminant in 2,4,5-T that was causing Chloracne.
 A 1969 study found that 2,4,5-T was teratogenic, deforming fetuses in laboratory rats and subsequent studies later confirmed that the causal agent was Dioxin.

 Animal studies first showed that, in all animal species studied, Dioxin was an endocrine disrupting chemical that impacted the immune, endocrine, reproductive, gastrointestinal, skin, cardiovascular and nervous systems of animals.

 Studies on exposed populations including chemical workers, veterans of the war in Viet Nam, residents near chemical factory accidents, found that Dioxin exposure resulted in an increase in the risk of developing numerous types of cancer, cardiovascular disease, and Type 2 Diabetes.